Additional resources

 2019 CHILD-BRIGHT Summer Learning Series: This learning series covers topics related to best practices for collaboration, enhancing participation, and prioritizing reciprocity in research.

-2018 CHILD-BRIGHT Summer Learning Series: This learning series covers topics related to incorporating patient engagement in a research project, exploring barriers, drivers and benefits of public participation in research, and a general overview of CHILD-BRIGHTs strategy for POR.
+2018 CHILD-BRIGHT Summer Learning Series: This learning series covers topics related to incorporating patient engagement in a research project, exploring barriers, drivers and benefits of public participation in research, and an overview of CHILD-BRIGHT’s POR.

 2020 CHILD-BRIGHT Summer Learning Series Webinars: This learning series covers topics related to ethics when engaging patient partners in research and finding the best ways to ensure that patient engagement is meaningful and authentic.